 Many people say that what they want to feel during sex is how they felt when they were young adults, when they were beginning to explore their sexual identities.
 They say they want to just “do it”, not communicate about it, they want spontaneity, they want sex to be “natural”; and that thinking about sex takes all the romance away.
 Klein talks about how these decisions about sex (which are actually myths), with their major and long-reaching impacts on us, are being made when we are young – from the perspective of a youthful body and lifestyle.

 As our bodies and lifestyles change, it’s logical that what Klein calls our “sexual vision” needs to change too.
 Not changing our sexual vision over the years often creates difficulties.
 He says that many people have a sexual vision that’s “10, 20 or 30 years out of date with a body and lifestyle that can’t support that vision comfortably”.
 Unfortunately, sex isn’t going to be like it was when you were young.
 This is a major disappointment for many people, and instead of challenging and reshaping that sexual vision, many people believe there’s something wrong with them or their partner and they want a therapist to fix both.
 Klein asserts this is a “…culturally and psychologically driven mistake”.

 Counselling can help you craft a new sexual vision using the tools of Sexual Intelligence.
+It can teach you what you can do about sexual disappointment.
 It also will address the frustration, grief, or sadness about letting go of old sexual ideals so you can create new, more realistic notions based on who you, your partner and your circumstances are today.